mtgraves/resume/README.md

 This can allow us to try out multiple different styles/layouts for a resume while inserting content that might be job-specific into each template.

 I always end up with dozens of resumes cluttering up my filesystems whenever it's time to apply for jobs.
 Then I end up inevitably trying out multiple different styles each time.
-So for `N` drafts of a resume (content) then `M` different styles you end up with `N x M` permutations of files and it's super unorganized and janky.
+So for `N` drafts of a resume (content) then `M` different styles you end up with `N x M` permutations of files and it's super inefficient and janky.

 ## How to use